LNAN1/Lnan1/contents/home.md

 #### Research Skills

-Skilled in ArcGIS, Python, Microsoft Office and Latex software, and well-versed in the application of common AI technologies.
+Skilled in ArcGIS, Python, Microsoft Office and Latex, and well-versed in the application of common AI technologies.